 - 98% of our 2016 graduates were accepted to college.

-- Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
-72% of our students qualify for free/reduced lunch.
-20% are classified as having special education needs.
+Our schools primarily serve a high-needs population from neighborhoods where access to high-quality education has historically been lacking.
+77% of our students qualify for free/reduced lunch.
+21% classified as having special education needs.
 Our students are predominantly Hispanic (43%) and African-American (31%).

 College acceptances were very high among our graduates and approached our organizational goal of 100%.
 95% of our 2014 graduates were accepted to college.
 Almost half of our high schools had 100% college acceptance rates.